Podcast

 Whether you’re a greyhound lover, a curious listener, or an advocate for change, this is the podcast for you.

-📬 Sign up for our newsletter to support advocacy efforts https://freethehounds.us21.list-manage.com/subscribe?u=d87f42ca4948157c6be5559a1&id=07c947f9e1
+Sign up for our newsletter for real time ways to help end greyhound racing https://freethehounds.us21.list-manage.com/subscribe?u=d87f42ca4948157c6be5559a1&id=07c947f9e1

 Free The Hounds acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and community.
 We pay our respects to them and their cultures; and to elders both past and present.